BeloveO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-6-abs.c - Returns the absolute value of an integern 7-print_last_digit.c- returns the last digit of inputted integern 8-24_hours.c- prints every minute of the dayn
+6-abs.c - Returns the absolute value of an integern 7-print_last_digit.c- returns the last digit of inputted integern 8-24_hours.c- prints every minute of the dayn 9-times_table.c - outputs the multiplication table from 0-9n